helto4real/hassio/doc_source/docs/system/1_proxmox.md

 # security updates
 deb http://security.debian.org stretch/updates main contrib
 ```
+### Remove the enterprise subscription
+Comment out the line `deb https://enterprise.proxmox.com/debian/pve stretch pve-enterprise` in the file `/etc/apt/sources.list.d/pve-enterprise.list` if you are not planning to get a subscription or you will get errors on `apt-get update`.

 ### Network
 For home users the default bridged network makes most sense so not extra network is configured.
 Multiple bridges can be created.
 For improved security, vlans can be setup.
 I might do this in a test environmet but will not use VLAN for now.